kitoki/kitoki.github.io/_posts/C notes for professional.md

 TODO: stackoverflow : [thread safe vs reentrant](https://stackoverflow.com/questions/856823/threadsafe-vs-re-entrant) `The key for avoiding confusion is that reentrant refers to only one thread executing.
 It is a concept from the time when no multitasking operating systems existed.`
 TODO: stackoverflow : tag : [thread-safety](https://stackoverflow.com/questions/tagged/thread-safety?tab=Votes)
 TODO: stackoverflow : tag : [reentrancy](https://stackoverflow.com/questions/tagged/reentrancy?tab=Votes)
+TODO: if you consider there too much fact in explaination, create list with same category, make it show only if it related, so the amount information decreased and targeted

 > interesting title: